12 TikTok Food Influencers to Partner With in 2025

 3. Encourage Creative Freedom

-They know their audience better than anyone and know how best to integrate your product into their unique style or content.
-The best-performing influencer campaigns are those that feel genuine and align easily with the creator’s authentic style of content.
+Trust your creators’ vision.
+They know their audience better than anyone, and the best-performing influencer campaigns are the ones that feel genuine and align naturally with a creator’s style.

 4. Explore User-Generated Content (UGC)

-User-generated content is one of the most powerful tools in modern-day marketing.
-Most people respond to UGC because it’s authentic and relatable.
-Instead of your brand creating everything in-house, you can repurpose influencer videos for your ads, websites, and social media campaigns.
-This further leverages the influencer’s credibility for your brand’s benefit.
+User-generated content is one of the most powerful tools in modern marketing.
+Rather than creating everything in-house, you can repurpose influencer videos for your ads, website, and social media campaigns — further leveraging their credibility and showcasing real, relatable experiences with your brand.

 5. Track Performance

 Lastly, you want to make sure you’re tracking metrics like views, engagement, click-through rates, and conversions.
-Measuring your influencer marketing ROI helps you optimize your campaign for better results.
-You can use TikTok analytics and affiliate links for accurate ROI measurement.
+Measuring your influencer marketing ROI helps you discover what’s working and optimise your campaigns accordingly.
+Use TikTok analytics and affiliate links for accurate measurement.

 Vivian Agency Can Help You Manage Your Creator Relationships

-TikTok food influencers are shaping what people eat, buy, and share in 2025.
-The right partnerships can turn your brand into the next viral sensation.
-However, managing influencer campaigns takes strategy and expertise.
+TikTok food influencers are shaping what people eat, buy, and share in 2026.
+The right partnerships can turn your brand into the next viral sensation — but managing influencer campaigns takes real strategy and expertise.

 That’s where Vivian Agency comes in.
-We’re a boutique digital marketing agency that offers tailored-for-you influencer and affiliate marketing solutions.
+We’re a boutique digital marketing agency offering tailored influencer and affiliate marketing solutions.
 We connect you with the best creators, handle campaign management, and deliver measurable results so you can focus on growth.

 Ready to get your brand trending on TikTok?
 Book a call with us or use our Contact Us page to get started.